zanderfilet/zanderfilet.github.io/_projects/6_project.md

 ##### 2.2: Training the UNet

+A training loss curve plot for the time-conditioned UNet over the whole training process.

 ##### 2.3: Sampling from the UNet

-A training loss curve plot for the time-conditioned UNet over the whole training process.

-##### 2.4: Adding Class-Conditioning to UNet

 Sampling results from the time-conditioned UNet for 1, 5, and 10 epochs.
 The results should not be perfect, but reasonably good.

-(Optional for CS180, required for CS280A) Check the Bells and Whistles if you want to make it better!
+##### 2.4: Adding Class-Conditioning to UNet

 ##### 2.5: Training the UNet